majakili/Project-1/README.md

 - Next "System log"
 - Lastly click "Check data" button

-In the case of succeful installation of `filebeat` you should be able to see the following.
+- In case of successful installation of `filebeat` you should be able to see the following.
 ![screenshot of Kibana Status](Images/Kibana_Filebeat.png)

-Also repeat the steps about for Installing Metricbeat starting with [metricbeat-config.yml](Ansible/metricbeat-config.yml)
+- Also repeat the steps about for Installing Metricbeat starting with [metricbeat-config.yml](Ansible/metricbeat-config.yml)

 Which file is the playbook?
 The playbook files are: